-Education and training There are many courses to help you get further education, skills and qualifications.
+Education and training

+There are many courses to help you get further education, skills and qualifications.
 You can find information on qualifax.ie about the different courses available.
-You can take the interest assessment test and find courses that fit your interests.
+You can take the interest assessment test to find courses that fit your interests.
 There is a calendar of career events that run throughout the year.
 Post Leaving Certificate (PLC) courses offer a mix of practical work, academic learning and work experience.
 They are a step towards skilled employment in a wide range of areas, including childcare, computing and technology, and tourism.
 PLC courses run throughout the country and are at Levels 5 or 6 of the National Framework of Qualifications.
 You can go on to further studies at third-level after you complete your PLC course.
 There is a list of colleges by region on the Education and Training Boards Ireland website: etbi.ie.

-If you intend to continue to third-level education in Ireland, you apply through the Central Applications Office (CAO).
-You register an account with cao.ie and complete your CAO application form online.
-The CAO website and handbook gives detailed information on how to apply.
-See cao.ie.
-The Higher Education Access Route (HEAR) admissions scheme allocates a number of third-level places on a reduced-points basis to school leavers from socially disadvantaged backgrounds.
-The Disability Access Route to Education (DARE) offers places on a reduced-points basis to school leavers with disabilities.
-You apply online through the CAO for both schemes.
-For more information, see accesscollege.ie.
+National Framework of Qualifications, qqi.ie